Parra x Nike 2018: Back at it

-The so called “regular” version (as seen in the featured image) is a rare find these days and even more in deadstock condition.
+The so-called “regular” version (as seen in the featured image) is a rare find these days and even more in deadstock condition.
 You can find at least one pair for sale right here.

 Put those three together, yet again, and you may actually afford a (very) small second-hand car.
 Nevertheless, no one seems to mention the Air Maxim 1 by Parra, a Quickstrike release in 2009, for obvious reasons.

 A lot has been done to this silhouette in particular, such as including Flywire technology.
-But even if they are considered collectable for many, they do not come close to all the other pairs mentioned above.
+But even if they are considered collectible for many, they do not come close to all the other pairs mentioned above.

 Another pair that we do not get to see that often is the Air Max 95, also designed by the man himself.